Alternative access to articles

 An organisation must have a subscription to an e-journal or e-journal package so that its users can read scholarly articles that are behind a paywall.
 Subscriptions to journal packages are expensive, and the costs arising from them have increased substantially over the last few years.
 This means that Finnish organisations have not been able to obtain access to all scholarly journals.
-Open access models are becoming a serious competitor for the traditional subscription model.
+Open access models have become a serious competitor to the traditional subscription model.
 Open access articles are universally available on the Internet, free of charge.

 Access to subscribed material may be blocked if the terms and conditions for the new subscription period cannot be agreed with the publisher .
 Excessive pricing or other unreasonable terms and conditions may prevent the parties from reaching agreement.